 - What are the laws for operating a home school in NM?

 The Public School Code defines “home schools” as the operation of a home study program of instruction by the parent or guardian of a school-age person that provides a basic academic educational program, including reading, language arts, mathematics, social studies and science.
-The law requires any person operating a home school to submit a home school registration form, made available by the Public Education Department, to notify PED within 30 days of the establishment of the home school, and by August 1 of each subsequent year the school operates; maintain records of disease immunization or a waiver of that requirement; and provide instruction by a person possessing at least a high school diploma or GED.
+The law requires any person operating a home school to notify the NMPED within 30 days of the establishment of the home school, and by August 1 of each subsequent year the school operates; maintain records of disease immunization or a waiver of that requirement; and provide instruction by a person possessing at least a high school diploma or GED.

-PED has the duty to enforce legal requirements of home schools.
-Upon finding that a home school is not in compliance with the law, PED can order a student of such a school to transfer to a public or private school.
+NMPED has the duty to enforce legal requirements of home schools, and upon finding that a home school is not in compliance with the law, can order a student of such a school to transfer to a public or private school.

 For other questions about home schools, please contact the Options for Parents and Families Division at Info.HomeSchool@state.nm.us.